Third Court of Appeals

 - After the appellant's rebuttal argument, the cause is officially submitted for decision and the attorneys are free to leave.
 Please note, however, that others will be presenting arguments to the Court and everyone should exit the courtroom with as little disruption as possible.

-- The court does not allow operation of broadcasting or recording devices in the court-room during oral argument, i.e., no photographs, video recordings, or audio recordings may be made of oral arguments.
+- The court does not allow the outside operation of broadcasting or recording devices in the courtroom during oral argument, i.e., no photographs, video recordings, or audio recordings may be made of oral arguments.

 - All cellular telephones, beepers, and other devices which emit an audio alert signal must be turned off or set to a silent mode while in the courtroom.

 - The Clerk will issue the mandate to the clerk of the trial court according to the time periods provided by Texas Rule of Appellate Procedure 18.1.
 A party may request a stay of the mandate pending the United States Supreme Court's disposition of a petition for writ of certiorari.
 Tex.
 R. App.
 P. 18.2.

 - If a notice of bankruptcy is filed, the appeal is suspended.
 Tex.
 R. App.
 P. 8.1, 8.2; 11 U.S.C. § 362 (2000).
 The Court will take no further action in the cause other than to receive and hold with the other papers in the cause any documents tendered during the period of suspension.
 Tex.
 R. App.
 P. 8.2.
 A document filed by a party while the proceeding is suspended will be deemed filed on the same day, but after, the Court reinstates or severs the appeal and will not be considered ineffective because it was filed while the proceeding was suspended.
 Id.
 Unless a party successfully moves for reinstatement or severance, the Clerk's office will show the appeal as an inactive cause on the Court's docket.
 Tex.
 R. App.
 P. 8.3(a), (b).